Welcome New Director!

 Our paper and online forms and catalogs include many instructions that help us to process your requests properly.These instructions are updated frequently along with fees and deadline information.
 Make sure the dates, fees, and deadlines are correct for the current school year and be sure to follow all instructions.
 This will help you avoid long delays or serious errors in processing.
 Please remember to keep a copy of forms and email confirmations for your own records!

-- If your troupe plans to be active in your state chapter, you can touch base with your state chapter director by email using your state link at schooltheatre.org/statechapters.
+- If your troupe plans to be active in your chapter, you can touch base with your chapter director by email using your chapter link at schooltheatre.org/statechapters.

 Most states and provinces have their own chapter of the Educational Theatre Association.
 Each chapter director has access to updated troupe information.
 Please remember to include your name, email address, troupe number, school name, city, and state.
 Inform your chapter director that you will be the new director of your troupe and express your interest in receiving updates on chapter events and activities.